ezakhar/help/en/basics/analyse-detailed-activity.md

   * [Decoupling \(pace\) ](#speeddecoupling)
   * [Decoupling \(power\)](#powerdecoupling)

-### Расстояние {#distance}
+### Distance {#distance}

-Длина тренировки, круга, сегмента или произвольного отрезка:

-* в километрах или милях для бега, велоспорта, лыжного спорта;
-* в метрах или ярдах - для плавания.
+Length of an activity, lap, segment or any interval:

+* in kilometers or miles for running, cycling, skiing;
+* in meters or yards - for swimmin  g.

-### Продолжительность {#duration}
+### Duration {#duration}

-Staminity рассчитывает три показателя продолжительности тренировки:

-* **Прошедшее время** или **elapsed duration** равно продолжительности с момента начала тренировки до окончания тренировки. Например, если вы начали тренировку в 9 утра, потом приостановили запись, нажав на паузу, на 10 минут с 10:00 до 10:10 и закончили тренировку в 10:30, то "прошедшее время" будет равно 90 минутам.

-* **Общее время** или **duration** - это продолжительность тренировки без учета пауз. Для примера выше duration будет равна 80 минутам.

-* **Время в движении** или **moving duration** - это количество секунд, в течение которых спортсмен двигался в течение тренировки. Для примера выше, если в течение 80 минут спортсмен два раза остановился на светофоре по 1 минуте, не выключая запись в часах, то elapsed duration будет равна 78 минутам.
+Staminity calculates three indicators of activity duration:

+* **Elapsed duration** - time spent on activity from the moment it started till the end.
+For example, if you started your activity at 9 a.m., then paused recording, by clicking on “Pause” for 10 minutes from 10 a.m. till 10:10 and finished activity at 10:30 then the “Elapsed time” will be 90 minutes.
+* **Duration **- time spent on activity minus pauses.
+For the above-mentioned example it will be 80 minutes.
+* **Moving duration** - the number of seconds when the athlete moved during the activity.
+For the above-mentioned example, if during these 80 minutes an athlete twice stopped at the traffic light for 1 minute, without pausing his watch, then the moving duration will be 78 minutes.

-### Каденс {#cadence}
+### Cadence {#cadence}

-Каденс - это частота шагов в беге, частота вращения педалей в велоспорте, частота гребков в плавании и т.п. Измеряется в количестве шагов/оборотов/гребков в минуту.
+Cadence - step frequency in running, pedaling speed in cycling, stroke frequency in swimming, etc. Is measured by the number of steps/turns/strokes per minute.

-### Набор высоты {#elevation}
+### Elevation gain {#elevation}

-В каждой точке тренировки, записанной устройством, фиксируется высота над уровнем моря с использованием встроенного барометра \(точнее\) или по данным  со спутников GPS/Glonass \(менее точно\). На основании этого в Staminity рассчитываются показатели:

-* **Общий набор \(elevation\)** - сумма набора и потери высоты;
-* **Набор высоты \(elevation gain\)** -  сумма положительных разниц высот между соседними точками;
-* **Потеря высоты \(elevation loss\)** - сумма отрицательных разниц высот между соседними точками.

-Мы постоянно работаем над уточнением алгоритма расчета показателей набора, чтобы исключить ошибочные определения высоты устройством в отдельных точках.
+An altitude above sea level is registered for each activity, recorded by a device, with the help of a built-in barometer \(more accurately\) or data received from GPS/Glonass satellites \(less accurately\).
+Based on this information, the following indicators are calculated in Staminity:

+* **Elevation **- sum of the elevation gain and loss;
+* **Elevation gain** - sum of positive elevation differences of adjacent points;
+* **Elevation loss** - sum of negative elevation differences of adjacent points

+We are constantly upgrading the calculation algorithm in order to avoid incorrect registration of altitude by the device at separate points.

-### Градиент {#grade}
+### Grade {#grade}

-Крутизна склона выделенного отрезка тренировки. Раcсчитывается как
+Slope grade of the selected part of activity.
+It is calculated in the following way:

-> Градиент = elevation / duration.
+> Grade = elevation / duration.

-### Калории {#calories}
+### Calories {#calories}

-Расчет энергии, потраченной в ходе тренировки, производится с учетом продолжительности и интенсивности тренировки, а также пола, возраста и веса спортсмена, указанных в настройках приложения.
+When calculating the amount of energy spent during activity, the duration and intensity of the activity, as well as gender, age, weight of an athlete stated in the application settings, are taken into account.

-> Для мужчин: ККал = \[Duration\] x \[\(-55.0969 + 0.6309 x HR + 0.1988 x weight + 0.2017 x age\) / 4.184\]
+> For men: kcal= \[Duration\] x \[\(-55.0969 + 0.6309 x HR + 0.1988 x weight + 0.2017 x age\) / 4.184\]
-> Для женщин: ККал = \[Duration\] x \[\(-20.4022 + 0.4472 x HR - 0.1263 x weight + 0.074 x age\) / 4.184\], где:
+> For women: kcal= \[Duration\] x \[\(-20.4022 + 0.4472 x HR - 0.1263 x weight + 0.074 x age\) / 4.184\], where:
 >
-> * Duration - продолжительность занятия в минутах,
+> * Duration - activity duration in minutes,
-> * HR - средний пульс,
+> * HR - average heart rate,
-> * weight - вес в килограммах,
+> * weight - weight in kilograms,
-> * age - возраст.
+> * age - athlete’s age.
 >
-> Если в настройках не указан пол, рост и вес, расчет производится для 30-летнего мужчины весом 70 кг.

-Источники:
+>
+> If an athlete hasn’t set gender, height, and weight in settings, then the calculation is performed for a 30 years old man who weighs 70 kg.

+Sources:

 * Braydenwm.com: Calories and Power as a Function of Heart Rate \([http://www.braydenwm.com/calburn.htm](http://www.braydenwm.com/calburn.htm)\)
 * Journal of Sports Sciences: Prediction of Energy Expenditure \([http://www.braydenwm.com/cal\_vs\_hr\_ref\_paper.pdf](http://www.braydenwm.com/cal_vs_hr_ref_paper.pdf)\)